Benefits of Web Analytics for Small Business

 Updated: 18th October 2017 | Level: Introductory

-Think website analytics is just for big business and global brands? think again.
-If you're spending previous pounds on SEO, PPC or Facebook Ads and you're regularly reviewing your analytics data.
+Think website analytics is just for big business and global brands?
+Think again.
+If you're spending precious pounds on SEO, PPC or Facebook Ads and you're not regularly reviewing your analytics data.
 You could be missing out.

 What is Web Analytics?